solana-labs/solana/book/src/proposals/bankless-leader.md

 in any instruction.

-Once an account fee is used as Credit-Debit, it will fail the balance check for the remainder of the block.
+Once an account fee is used as Credit-Debit, it will fail the balance check until the balance cache is reset.